harL06/FGB_Product_Transfer/README.md

 Project Highlights:

 Efficient Data Conversion:
-I faced the challenge of synchronizing our Lightspeed inventory with the Woocommerce platform for our exclusive limited-time deals website.
+I faced the challenge of synchronizing our Lightspeed inventory with the Woocommerce platform.
 This required a robust data conversion tool that could handle the intricacies of product names, photos, descriptions, and item codes.

 Python Script for Data Transformation:
 The Python script was designed to convert and format data from Lightspeed into a structure compatible with Woocommerce.
 While the code may lack extensive comments and a polished structure, it perfectly serves its intended purpose.